 "Loneliness and other difficulties are often the lot of separated spouses, especially when they are the innocent parties.
 The ecclesial community must support such people more than ever.
 It must give them much respect, solidarity, understanding and practical help, so that they can preserve their fidelity even in their difficult situation;" See Sec 83 Separated or Divorced Persons Who Have Not Remarried

 The Catechism also explains, "The separation of spouses while maintaining the marriage bond can be legitimate in certain cases provided for by canon law.
 If civil divorce remains the only possible way of ensuring certain legal rights, the care of the children, or the protection of inheritance, it can be tolerated and does not constitute a moral offense."
 See CCC #2383.

 Canon 1152 teaches that if an innocent spouse wants to be separated from an adulterous partner, this is acceptable.
 However, the innocent party is strongly encouraged to forgive the offender.
-If both spouse are committing adultery, there may not even be legitimate cause for separation.
-Mary's Advocates is not focussing on these situations.
+If both spouses are committing adultery, there may not even be a legitimate cause for separation.
+Mary's Advocates is not focusing on these situations.
 See adultery special cases. canon 1152.